ffevotte/desktop-plus/README.md

     (defun my/desktop-frame-title-function (desktop-name)
       (list (concat "%b - Emacs [" desktop-name "]")))

-    (setq desktop-frame-title-function
+    (setq desktop+-frame-title-function
           'my/desktop-frame-title-function)
     ```

-- `desktop+/special-buffer-modes`: list of major modes for which buffers should be handled specially.
+- `desktop+-special-buffer-handlers`: list of special buffer types which should
+  be handled specially.
+The default value contains all known types.
+You can
+  remove some of them if you want.

+    ```lisp
+    ;; remove items from the list if you don't want a specific special buffer ;; type to be handled
+    (setq desktop+-special-buffer-handlers
+          '(term-mode
+            compilation-mode
+            indirect-buffer))
+    ```

 ## API

-- `(desktop+/add-handler NAME PRED SAVE-FN LOAD-FN &optional ACTIVATE)`
+- `(desktop+-add-handler NAME PRED SAVE-FN LOAD-FN &optional ACTIVATE)`

     Add handlers for special buffers.